 - What to do on the day of the ceremony

-- What PA System should you use, and how does this work
+- PA Systems – what you should you use, and how these work

 - What happens when something goes wrong – plan b’s, c’s and d’s